3k-developers/My-Device-Pro/README.md

 ## Scope

-My Device is a powerful yet simple app that lets you know all the essential details about your phone.
-Whether it be information regarding your System on Chip (SoC), the memory of your device or tech specs about your battery or all the relevant information about your device sensors – My Device is your one-stop place for all this.
+My Device Pro is a powerful yet simple app that lets you know all the essential details about your phone.
+Whether it be information regarding your System on Chip (SoC), the memory of your device or tech specs about your battery or all the relevant information about your device sensors – My Device Pro is your one-stop place for all this.
 Complete listings of all Software & Hardware details.

 #1 Device information App in this Category.
 All the Software & Hardware details can share.